 Oxygen equipment & accessories

-- Your doctor says you have a severe lung disease or you’re not getting enough oxygen
+- Your doctor says you aren't getting enough oxygen.

-Under the above conditions, Medicare helps pay for:
+If you meet the conditions above, Medicare helps pay for:

 - Systems that provide oxygen

 - Tubing and related supplies for the delivery of oxygen and oxygen contents

 Medicare may also pay for a humidifier when it's used with your oxygen machine.